Te Anau Bird Sanctuary: Face-to-Face with the Takahe

 I braved a chilly autumn morning to watch the feeding of the birds at Punanga Manu o Te Anau (Te Anau Bird Sanctuary) and learn a bit more about them.
 Being allowed inside the enclosure was a pleasant bonus!

 As feeding time neared, a pair of takahe emerged from the shrubbery and worked their way towards the ranger, necks straining in anticipation.
 They were beautiful birds; the thick dark green plumage looked regal with its violet splashes.
 Finding out that they were monogamous brought out the ‘awws’.

 While we learnt that it likes eating alpine grass, the two young specimens seemed content with the feed in the boxes.
 A pukeko shared the enclosure with them.
-The two species are closely related, but the former, being common across the country and across the Tasman, received far less attention from the humans present.
+The two species are closely related, but the former, being common across the country and across the Tasman in Australia, received far less attention from the humans present.
 If pukeko had feelings, it must have felt like the ostracised housemate, helping itself to the food only when the takahe had their fill.

 After the feeding, the ranger told us about how the birds would lay a solitary egg in a burrow.
 She then presented a convincing-looking model of the egg.
 I thought we were a lucky bunch when I saw an egg in a supposed nest.
 It turned out to be yet another model to entertain the children with.

 Other birds of the sanctuary